darki73/wow-stat-extractor/README.md

 It parses the World of Warcraft Armory and extracts the stats from the character page.

 # Why?
-The main problem I currently have (and yes, down the line characters in the example are Evokers) is that Armor still does not provide stats for Evokers.
+The main problem I currently have (and yes, down the line characters in the example are Evokers) is that Armory still does not provide stats for Evokers.
-This tool simply prints out stats acquired from the gear, completely ignoring racial bonuses, spec bonuses, etc. (it does factor in gems)
+This tool simply prints out stats acquired from the gear, completely ignoring racial bonuses, spec bonuses, etc. (it does factor in gems and enchantments).

 ## Usage